-- Acclaimed as “the greatest living American tragedian,” John Barrymore enjoyed one of the most prestigious careers in the history of the American stage.
-Although his film work never quite reached such lofty heights, Barrymore was featured in numerous significant big-screen releases of the 1920s and 1930s.
+- John Barrymore enjoyed one of the most prestigious careers in the history of the American stage.
+Although his film work never quite reached such lofty heights, he was featured in numerous significant big-screen releases.

 - Turner Classic Movies is presenting 14 John Barrymore movies as part of its “Summer Under the Stars” series.
 For artistic and/or historical reasons, must-see titles include Grand Hotel, Dinner at Eight, and Don Juan.

-Legendary Broadway actor John Barrymore had memorable & enduring + vastly underappreciated Hollywood career
+Legendary Broadway actor John Barrymore had prestigious & successful + vastly underappreciated Hollywood career

 Known as The Great Profile, labeled “the greatest living American tragedian,” and heralded as “the foremost English-speaking actor of his time,” John Barrymore was Arthur Schnitzler’s Anatol, Leo Tolstoy’s Fedor Protasov, Victor Hugo’s Gwymplaine, and John Galsworthy’s William Falder.